- A Microsoft Azure account ( You can use a free trial if you do not have one)

 By default, connecting to a Linux VM in Azure is usually done over an SSH Connection.

 In this post, I 'am going to show you how to RDP/ Remote Desktop into a Linux VM (Ubuntu) so that you can manage it the traditional Windows way.

-We are going to use xfce as our desktop environment for this scenario.
-There are many desktop environments and you can install any of your choice.
-However, my choice for xfce is because it's a lightweight desktop environment that reserves resources.
-And then, we shall also use xdrp which is an open source rdp manager.
+We are going to use Xfce as our desktop environment for this scenario.
+There are many desktop environments, and you can install any of your choices.
+However, my choice for Xfce is because it's a lightweight desktop environment that reserves resources.
+And then, we shall also use xdrp, which is an open-source RDP manager.

 SSH into your Linux virtual machine.
 Note that you can also open a serial connection to your Azure VM instead of an SSH connection, As shown below.

-The serial console connection can be found at the Support + Troubleshooting section of your Azure VM Instance.
+The serial console connection is at the Support + Troubleshooting section of your Azure VM Instance.

-You will need to press enter at the serial console once it's done loading since it doesn't bring up login prompt immediately after it has loaded.
+You will need to press enter at the serial console once it's done loading since it doesn't immediately show the login prompt.

-Once we are logged in, we then run the command below to install xfce.
+Once logged in, we then run the command below to install Xfce.

 sudo apt-get update sudo apt-get -y install xfce4